7. Timers: Countdown Timer

 Hint

-9. Check the returned value from the function after the call.
-If it returned 1, the timer has completed and the timer should be stopped using void Timer_A_stopTimer( uint32_t timer ).
-Also add a print statement to denote that the timer has completed.
+12. Check the returned value from the function after the call.
+If it returned 1, the countdown timer has completed and should be stopped using void Timers_stopTimer().
+Add a print statement to denote that the countdown has completed.

-12. If all is good, submit your code and two required screenshots to the corresponding Gradescope assignment.
+15. Submit your code and the two required screenshots/photos to the corresponding Gradescope assignment.